yohanboniface/Leaflet.TileLegend/README.md

   * a title
   * an optionnal class name
   * expend: true if you want it to be expended by default
-  * a list of keys, with a latitude, a longitude, a zoom, and a text
+  * a list of keys, with a latitude, a longitude, a zoom, and a text; optionally a thumbnail can be set to be displayed instead of the map extract
 * (optional) displayPopup: boolean to control the creation of a popup on key click (can be set at root level, section level or key level)